LGBTQIA+ Inclusion in Yoga Spaces

 You may be used to thinking of and seeing representations of gender in a binary way.
 Either or.
 Either male or female and inextricably linked to the genitals you were born with.
 Many people view sexual orientation in a binary fashion as well.
 Either you like people of the opposite gender or you like people of the same gender with little room in between.
 The actual experience of gender and sexuality is much richer and more diverse than this simple story.
 We can actually break this experience down into different independent yet interrelated components.
 Each component might be viewed as a continuum and no one component determines another.

-• Romantic Attraction - This is about who you want to experience romantic activities with.
+See sexual attraction.Emotional Attraction - This is who you want to experience deeper emotional connection with.

 See sexual attraction.